cpsc411/cpsc411-skeletons/README.md

 When submitting, you should ensure the name of the `fact.rkt` file and the provides from that file are the same as in this commit.
-You may change the code base in any other way, including moving code to other files, as long as `fact.rkt` reprovides the appropriate functions.
-You can check this is the case by running `raco test interface-test.rkt`.
+You can run the tests in the file using `raco test fact.rkt`.

 To submit, make sure you most recent work is merged into this branch and this branch is pushed.